 - Price: starting at $999.99 (Galaxy Note 20), $1149.99 (Galaxy Note 20+)

 So far, no rumors have indicated any significant changes to the body.
 We expect a similar design language as previous phones with aluminum sides, and glass on the front and back.
-There will be a new copper color for both models this year.
+The Note 20 will come in gray and mint green while the Note 20+ will be available in black and white.
+There will also be a new copper color for both models this year.
 And, of course, the S Pen will once again be housed at the bottom edge of the phone.

 - Frame: aluminum